Modern templating engine

 Test template

-You can check how the resulting file looks if you click Test template.
+To see how the final file looks, click Test template.

 Note